enonic/lib-menu/_examples/views/readme.md

-# View help
+# View (and controller) help

-For your convenience we've added a few example views for rendering a fully semantic menus in HTML5 that you can use on your website.
+For your convenience we've added a few example views for rendering fully semantic menues in HTML5 that you can use on your website.
 Just add your own styling via CSS.

 ## Installation:

-* *First: Add one of the mixins!*
+* *First: Install the lib and optionally add one of the mixins*
 * Setup your **view** by copying the code from one of the HTML files in this folder.
 * Setup your **controller** by copying from the JavaScript examples in this document.